AhmadAddakhakhny/MultithreadingNotes/app/multithreading/notes.md

 ### Q21.
 Explain std::conditional_variable::notify_once() or std::conditional_variable::notify_all()?
 > once it's being called all the blocked threads will be notified to wake up.
+---
+# Thread pool
+> a pool of many threads that are running and waiting for task to handle.